binkley/modern-java-practices/README.md

 (Clojure, Groovy, JRuby, Java, Jython, Kotlin, Scala, _et al_), this article is for you.
 This article assumes you are using Gradle or Maven for your build locally, and in CI.
 Some of you are using other build systems native to your source language.
 Please follow along!
-I'd love conversations on supporting that.

 **What is the goal of this article?** I want to highlight modern practies in building Java/JVM projects with Gradle or Maven, and provide guidance, or at